Yongchao Chen - 陈勇超

-Hello, I am a 3rd year PhD student of Electrical Engineering at Harvard SEAS and MIT LIDS.
-I am currently working on Embodied AI with Large Language Models under the guidance of Prof. Chuchu Fan at MIT.
-I am co-advised by Prof. Na Li at Harvard.
-I am also working with Prof. Nicholas Roy at MIT and Dr. Yang Zhang at IBM.
-I am broadly interested in the research of AI for Science, particularly autonomous robots for scientific experiments and inverse problems.
+I am a 4th year PhD student of Electrical Engineering at Harvard SEAS and MIT LIDS.
+I am currently working on Robotics and Foundation Models under the guidance of Prof. Chuchu Fan and Prof. Nicholas Roy at MIT and co-advised by Prof. Na Li at Harvard.
+I am also doing the research in AI for Physics, Mechanics, and Materials, particularly interested in applying Robotics/Foundation Models into AI4Science.

-I received the 40th Guo Moruo Award (highest undergraduate honor in USTC) in 2021 and Harvard SEAS PHD Fellowship in 2022.
+I received the 40th Guo Moruo Award (highest undergraduate honor in USTC) and Harvard SEAS PhD Fellowship.

-I will intern at Microsoft Research AI Frontiers in 2024 summer in Redmond, WA.
+I interned at Microsoft Research in 2024 summer in Redmond, WA and am working with MIT-IBM Watson AI Lab starting from 2023.

 Email / CV / Google Scholar / LinkedIn / Github